-Short latency afferent inhibition (SAI) by somatosensory input from the median nerve paired pulse paradigm examines the influence on MEP size of a supra-threshold electrical stimulus given to the median nerve through bipolar electrodes.
+Short latency afferent inhibition (SAI) of the motor cortex is examined as previously described (Tokimura et al., 2000).
+In brief, a MEP of ~1mV peak-to-peak amplitude is elicited in the FDI, APB and ADM by TMS.
+A paired pulse paradigm examines the influence on MEP size of a supra-threshold electrical stimulus given to the median nerve through bipolar electrodes.
 The electrical stimulus to the median nerve precedes the TMS pulse to the APB hot spot in relation to the N20+2 component of somatosensory evoked potentials (N20+2 and N20+4 for inhibition; N20+14, N20+16 for facilitation).
 The median nerve electrical stimulus is delivered at an intensity to evoke a visible contraction in the thenar muscles (above motor threshold).
 Twenty trials of the MEP elicited by TMS alone and 10 trials of conditioned MEPs for each ISI are collected.
 The amplitude of the MEP in the FDI/ADM/APB is measured with in-house software.
 The average amplitude of the conditioned MEP is expressed in percent of the average amplitude of the unconditioned MEP alone.